We are stuck

 ‘Yes.’

 Sander doesn’t look at her.
-If you’re autistic, it’s not easy to know how long to maintain eye contact, and if you’re tired, you’d better save yourself the hassle.
+If you’re autistic, it’s not easy to know how long to maintain eye contact.
+If you’re tired, you’d better save yourself the hassle.

 “Grandma’s here too.
 Would you like to join us?’